top of page

 Brush in hand, paper and paint at the ready, you will begin an exploration of the techniques and tools of expression in this ever-surprising medium.
 This class starts with the basics of the interaction of water and pigment and uses this as the foundation for a variety of painting projects, which build from the simple to the more complex.
 We will cover techniques specific to watercolor, like wet-in-wet painting, using the white of the paper and taking advantage of the medium’s transparency, as well as some of the many aspects of making a successful painting, no matter what the medium.
 Total beginners are welcome to join, as are students who perhaps have had a class or two but don't yet feel well-grounded in the basics.
 In addition, people returning to the medium after a hiatus of months or years find that the careful structure of the class give them a solid review that gets them back up to speed.

 Students will need to acquire supplies for this class; a supply list can be found hereIf you have questions about any aspect of the class, please contact Rachel at rbcollinsart@yahoo.com.
-This class will be taught in the spring term as well.
+This class will be taught in the winter and spring terms as well.

 Wednesday mornings 9:30 am - 12:30 pm